 At this point, the Submitting CR can no longer Withdraw the issue.

-NOTE: After the initial Begin Working is selected and Withdraw is not available or the issue is not in a Regaining Transaction Submitted (PC), Unexecutable (PC), or Complete state, if the submitting MP feels a resolution is no longer needed, the “Close button can be selected (Fig 2.1.3.3c).
+NOTE: After the initial Begin Working is selected and Withdraw is not available or the issue is not in a Regaining Transaction Submitted (PC), Unexecutable (PC), or Complete state, if the submitting MP feels a resolution is no longer needed, the Close button can be selected (Fig 2.1.3.3c).
 Comments will be required with this transition.
 All work will stop on the issue at this point.

 Fig 2.1.3.3c